TahaMHusain/gym-backgammon/README.md

 ---
 ## <a name="gym_backgammon"></a>gym-backgammon
-The backgammon game is a 2-player game that involves both the movement of the checkers and also the roll of the dice.
+Nannon is a 2-player game that involves both the movement of the checkers and also the roll of the dice.
 The goal of each player is to move all of his checkers off the board.
+Nannon is a smaller version of the original game of backgammon.

-This repository contains a Backgammon game implementation in OpenAI Gym.
+This repository contains a Nannon game implementation in OpenAI Gym.
 Given the current state of the board, a roll of the dice, and the current player, it computes all the legal actions/moves (iteratively) that the current player can execute.
-The legal actions are generated in a such a way that they uses the highest number of dice (if possible) for that state and player.

 ---
 ## <a name="installation"></a>Installation
 ```